r-dbi/docker/README.md

 -   `SQLite`: developed by D. Richard Hipp, open-source, file-based, and designed to be embedded into applications.
 -   `DuckDB`: developed by the CWI Database Architectures group, open-source.
 -   `ADBC` is a developing open-source standard designed to facilitate database interactions using the Apache Arrow framework.

-### R Images for testing purposes

--   `r-mssql` with the necessary packages and libraries to test connections to a Microsoft SQL Server database, MySQL and MariaDB.

-    ``` sh
-    docker pull ghcr.io/krlmlr/rdb/r-mssql:latest
-    ```

--   `r-postgres` with the necessary packages and libraries to test connections to a PostgreSQL database.

-    ``` sh
-    docker pull ghcr.io/krlmlr/rdb/r-postgres:latest
-    ```

--   `r-oracle` with the necessary packages and libraries to test connections to an Oracle database.

-    ``` sh
-    docker pull ghcr.io/krlmlr/rdb/r-oracle:latest
-    ```

--   `r-sqlite` with the necessary packages and libraries to test connections to an SQLite database.

-    ``` sh
-    docker pull ghcr.io/krlmlr/rdb/r-sqlite:latest
-    ```

--   `r-duckdb` with the necessary packages and libraries to test connections to an DuckDB database.

-    ``` sh
-    docker pull ghcr.io/krlmlr/rdb/r-duckdb:latest
-    ```

--   `r-adbi` with the necessary packages and libraries to test connections to an ADBC database.

-    ``` sh
-    docker pull ghcr.io/krlmlr/rdb/r-adbi:latest
-    ```

-R images are based on [rig-ubuntu-dbi](https://github.com/cynkra/rig-ubuntu-dbi), built daily at midnight UTC.

 ## Usage